(an occasional series)

 ..

-Found mainly on the dead branches of elder trees and liking damp or shady areas, these fungi will grow up to 100mm across.
+Found mainly on the dead branches of elder trees and liking damp or shady areas, this species can grow up to 100mm across.
 This example was first spotted growing at the southwest corner of DPW in December 2020.
 Their colour and appearance changes as they age as can be seen above.
-The picture on the right, taken a month later, looks startlingly like Darth Vader peering out of the tree!
+The lower picture, taken a month later, looks startlingly like Darth Vader peering out of the tree!
 Apparently almost half a million tonnes are cultivated annually for use in Chinese cuisine.
 They are common in DPW and mainly visible in winter and spring.

 Trametes versicolour – Turkeytail